Do you have to have a United Church background to attend Golden Lake Camp?

 Campers are normally in cabins of 8 or (occasionally) 10 campers, with two counsellors.
 Sometimes a counsellor-in-training (an older, specialized camper who is learning to be a counsellor) will be in a cabin as well.
 This makes the hands-on counsellor-to-camper ratio about one-to-four.
 However, there are many program leaders (directors, program people, lifeguards, etc.) on site who work directly with the campers as well.
 If you count them into the ratio, it is better than one-to-three.

-For all our camps, children are asked to arrive on the Sunday of the week of camp between 3 and 4 pm, and to leave the following Saturday morning between 10 and 11 am.
-The only exceptions are Youth Outdoor Skills Camp and Scamper Camp (which end between 7 and 8 pm on Tuesday).
-Sometimes other arrangements can be made for exceptional circumstances if you call ahead first.
+For almost all our camps, children are asked to arrive on the Sunday of the week of camp between 3 and 4 pm, and to leave the following Saturday morning between 10 and 11 am.
+The only exceptions are Youth Outdoor Skills Camp and Scamper Camp: Scamper Camp begins on the Sunday but ends two days later on Tuesday of the same week, between 7 and 8 pm, while Youth Outdoor Skills Camp begins on the Sunday but ends on Tuesday of the following week, between 7 and 8 pm.

 A good question (that non-campers could never imagine the answer to!)
 Most camps, including Golden Lake, have a once-a-day arrangement where campers can buy treats through a little on-site store.
 For some unknown reason, many camps for many years have called that store the Tuck Shop.
 Golden Lake usually allows campers to receive two Tuck Shop items per day.
 The cost of Tuck Shop is included in the registration fee.